bisdn/bisdn.github.io/limitations.md

 ## Port state sync issue on boot caused by OF-DPA

-All releases of BISDN Linux prior to version 4.0 suffer from an issue where port state might end up out of sync if network configuration is applied during, or shortly after, booting up.
-This occurs, for instance, when systemd-networkd is used to configure network interfaces.
+All releases of BISDN Linux prior to version 4.0 suffer from an issue where the port state might end up out of sync

 This is caused by a race in OF-DPA, where OF-DPA first initializes ports with their current state, and only then registers the linkscan handler, which is responsible for updating OF-DPA's port state.
+This creates a window where OF-DPA will miss any physical link state changes happening.

 Any port state changes happening between the initial read out and the successful registration of the handler will be missed.